 Salary and payslip

-For many employees, salary is the most important employment condition.
-That is why there are requirements attached to payment and to what is allowed to be called salary.
-For example, you must provide information on wages.
+You must follow rules when paying employees a salary.
+For example, you must provide information on the buildup of wages.
 You must not pay less than the minimum wage.
-And you should also share a payslip with your employee.
+And you must share a payslip with your employee.

 What falls under salary?